Paujil Nocturno

 Nocturnal Curassow

-Behavior: As its name suggests, the Nocturnal Curassow is primarily active during the early morning and late afternoon, making it challenging to observe in the wild.
+Behavior: As its name suggests, the Nocturnal Curassow is active during the early morning and late afternoon, making it challenging to observe in the wild.
 It is a shy and secretive bird that often stays hidden in the dense foliage, relying on its cryptic plumage for camouflage.
 The bird is known for its vocalizations, including deep, booming calls that echo through the forest.

 Breeding: The breeding behavior of the Nocturnal Curassow is not well-documented due to its secretive nature.
 Breeding likely occurs during the wet season when food resources are abundant, and favorable conditions exist for raising offspring.